LilianBob/Weather_App/README.md

 # Weather_App
-Own weather app created by making a JSON API call to weathermap.org api using jQuery AJAX methods.
+ weather app created from the openWeatherMap weather API using jQuery's .get() method and JSON